8 Best Homeowners Insurance Companies in Nevada of 2023

 - Protective Device Discount.

 If you’re looking for a reputable, well-established homeowners insurance company that you can customize to make it more tailored to your needs, it might be worth checking out Travelers home insurance.

-The company has many coverages that you can purchase and which are known as add-ons.
+The company has many coverages you can purchase, known as add-ons.
 A few that stand out include:

 Travelers Homeowners Insurance Coverage

 - Special Personal Property Coverage: If your belongings are stolen or damaged due to disasters listed in your policy, this add-on will broaden or increase your coverage to pay for replacements or repairs.

 - Contents Replacement Cost: Another name for replacement cost coverage (RCV), the insurer will reimburse you for your belongings that have been destroyed or stolen at today’s prices rather than their depreciated value.

 - Additional Replacement Cost Coverage: Travelers will grant you more or extra funds if your home is destroyed and the cost to rebuild it is more than your dwelling coverage limit.

 - Jewelry and Valuables: In most situations, the standard homeowners insurance only pays up to the policy’s limit, leaving you with insufficient coverage for your valuables.
 This coverage will raise your limits for your high-value items or schedule them by putting them on a separate policy.

 - Water Backup: Water backup and sump pump discharge or overflow are the most useful and practical coverage.
 This rider adds coverage if drains, sewer lines, or sump pumps back up and cause water damage to your home and your personal belongings.